Eschatologue/CM_wiki/docs/glossary.md

 ## Special Items^*CM*^ { data-toc-label="Special Items" }

-In *Crown and Misery*, items are classified differently than in standard D&D. While magical items exist in the world for **lore purposes**, they do not have a functional impact on the game mechanics unless explicitly stated in an item’s description.
+In *Crown and Misery*, items are classified differently than in standard D&D. While magical items exist in the world for **lore purposes**, they do not have a functional impact on the game mechanics unless explicitly stated in an item's description.
 The concept of "magical" items, as commonly understood in D&D, is not applied here.
 Instead, enhanced items are referred to as *Special Items*

 ***Definition.*** Special Items are objects that have been improved beyond their basic, mundane (or "stock") versions, such as a +1 Longsword or superior-quality armour.
 These items may have magical origins or significance in the lore, but for gameplay, they are treated like any other enhanced item with specific mechanical properties.